hpca-uji/PyDTNN/README.md

     Default: `categorical_cross_entropy`.
   - `--loss-eps`: Value for numerical stability.
 Default `1e-8`.
   - `--loss-weights`: List modifiers separated by a comma to indicate the weights of every class.
 If the value is 'None' it will use the default dataset's value; if the dataset has not a default value, all classes will weight '1'.
 Example, with 3 classes: `0.4,1.8,0.2`.
 Default: `None`.
+  - `--use-loss-weights`:  True if use the loss-weights parameter, False to set all classes' weights with the same value.
+Default: `False`.
   - `--metrics`: List of comma-separated metrics that are evaluated on each trained batch: `categorical_accuracy`, `categorical_hinge`, `categorical_mse`, `categorical_mae`, `regression_mse`,